AdonayTeshome/cc-node/developers.md

 See node.ini for configuration.
 See more in 'integration', below.

-## Integration considerations

-Some things to consider as you start integrating the node into your application.

-The Credit Commons requires that all currency values are expressed as integers.
-This is to make conversion a bit easier.
-So if you want values like 9.99, it should be stored as 999 and then divided by 100 when you want to display it.
-A display format is planned.

-Transactions consist of some metadata and then one or more 'Entry's.
-This complicates the data structure, but enable fees to be added to transactions.

-The Credit Commons is only interested in account names or wallet names, which is the value entered into a transaction form and the same value which is written in the ledger.

-Support for migrating existing transactions will be forthcoming.

-This guide does not (yet) cover the business logic module, which adds payments to every transaction.
-This module is optional, so leave the config value blank for now.

 ##Integration

-### Setting/refreshing the database TODO
-Basically run the sql in install.sql
-This can be done via the command line. search "run sql queries from text file."

-    mysqldump -uUSER -pPASS install.sql > DBNAME

-### Account store.

-The main task thing is to tell the node what accounts you have on your system.
-That means writing a class which implements the [AccountstoreInterface](https://gitlab.com/credit-commons/cc-php-lib/-/blob/master/src/AccountStoreInterface.php).

-Use the [AccountStoreTemplate](t.b.d) class to get started.
-Keep all the function definitions and return types the same.

 ### Initiation
 If you are not already using composer, put this in your code before any credit commons code is run: